From bribes to “diplomatic cover”: what is known about the border guards’ case

 22 January 14:44

-Among those involved in the case are
+Among those implicated in the case are:

 • the head of a department at one of the border crossing points;